infinum/frontend-handbook/JavaScript/React.md

 }
 ```

-### Rendering Arrays of Data
+### Rendering arrays of data

 For iterating arrays:
-- use **map** method to render items
+- use the **map** method to render items
 - you should have a unique key for each element
-- **don't use array's index as a key**, unless you have no choice (no unique property in each element of the array) then make sure that you do not modify the order of that array
+- **don't use an array index as a key**, unless you have no choice (no unique property in each element of the array); in that case, make sure that you do not modify the order of that array

 ``` jsx
 render() {